 Pollock General History

-John Pollok, Of That Ilk, as town Baillie, signed the Charter of St. Andrews University in 1453, the oldest university in Scotland.
-Fourteenth in descent from Fulbert was John Pollock of Pollock.
-He fought on the side of Mary's forces at Langside, only a few miles from Pollock Castle, ended her reign in Scotland.
-For his role in her losing cause, John Pollock forfeited some of his lands.
-On 30 November 1703, Sir Robert Pollock-of-that-Ilk was knighted and made Baronet of Nova Scotia by Queen Anne for his services to the crown, with a "recital of the antiquity and flourishing condition of the ancient family of Pollock-of that-Ilk, for 600 years".
-Other notable Pollocks in Great Britain were The Rt..
+The lineage of the family of Pollock-of-that-Ilk in Scotland was recorded by George Crawfurd in his "General Description of the Shire of Renfrew, Including an Account of the Noble and Ancient Families," first published in 1710.
+John Pollok, 9th of That Ilk, as town Baillie, signed the Charter of St. Andrews University in 1453, the oldest university in Scotland.
+John Pollock, fourteenth in descent from Fulbert fought with the forces of Mary, Queen of Scots, at Langside, only a few miles from Pollok Castle.
+For his role in her losing cause, he forfeited some of his lands.
+On 30 November 1703, Sir Robert Pollock-of-that-Ilk was knighted and made Baronet of Nova Scotia by Queen Anne for his services to the crown, with a "recital of the antiquity and flourishing condition of the ancient family of Pollock-of that-Ilk, for 600 years."
+Other notable Pollocks in Great Britain were The Rt.
 Hon.
-Sir Jonathan Frederick Pollock, Bart., Lord Chief Baron of the Exchequer; Field Marshall Sir David Pollock, Bart., Lord Chief Justice of Bombay; Sir Frederick Pollock, Bart., famous barrister and codifier of English Law; Robert Pollock.
-Scholar and author of the once widely read epic poem "The Course of Time" and John Pollock, official biographer of The Reverend Billy Graham and author of many books, including "The Apostle" and "The Master."
+Sir Jonathan Frederick Pollock, Bart., Lord Chief Baron of the Exchequer; Field Marshall Sir David Pollock, Bart.; Sir David Pollock, Lord Chief Justice of Bombay; Sir Frederick Pollock, Bart., famous barrister and codifier of English Law; Robert Pollock, scholar and author of the once widely read epic poem "The Course of Time;" and John Pollock, official biographer of The Reverend Billy Graham and author of many books, including "The Apostle" and "The Master."

-Nothing of the old Pollock estate remains except the two gate houses, the stable, and the gardener's cottage (all are presently occupied), the castle stone foundation, the south entrance steps and a few stones that once formed the castle's massive walls.
-One of those stones, cut and polished, is imbeded in the Scottish Memorial Cairn in North Carolina.
+Nothing of the old Pollok estate remains except the two gate houses, the stable, and the gardener's cottage (all are presently occupied), the castle stone foundation, the south entrance steps and a few stones that once formed the castle's massive walls.
+One of those stones, cut and polished, is imbedded in the Scottish Memorial Cairn in North Carolina.
 The cairn was dedicated in 1980 at the site of the annual Grandfather Mountain Highland Games, near Linville, North Carolina.